exue026/mysite/index.md

 I consider myself a Lifelong Learner.
 Versatility and adaptability are two software engineering qualities that I particularly value and strive to improve on --that's why I'm always hungry to get my hands dirty with new technologies.
 With tech being such a large and fast growing industry, there's just so many more areas I have yet to explore.
 The journey of learning never ceases.

-<strong>I'm currently looking for internship opportunities for the Fall 2018 term (September - December), so feel free to [email](mailto: ethan.xue@gmail.com) me if you're interested in talking.</strong>
+<strong>I'm currently looking for internship opportunities for the Summer 2019 term (May - August), so feel free to [email](mailto: ethan.xue@gmail.com) me if you're interested in talking.</strong>

 <br>

 # Experience

+## Eero inc. - Software Engineering Intern

+Looking forward to working on the Growth team as of September 2018.

 ## Zenreach - Full-Stack Engineering Intern